Robert Harlander

 Examples for projects:

-In this project, you will study such structures systematically with the help of AutoEFT.
-You will learn the concepts of Effective Field Theories, flavor physics, and group theory.
+In this project, you will learn the concepts of Effective Field Theories, BRST-invariance, operator renormalization, and related topics.

 A Rosetta stone for Effective Field Theories